mushkevych/scheduler-distro/README.md

 Synergy Scheduler Distribution
 =========

-This repository serves as a distro for Synergy Scheduler, Synergy Flow, SDPL and Synergy Workers.
+This repository serves as a distro for Synergy Scheduler, Synergy Flow, Synergy Workers.
-Project provides Docker containers for Synergy Scheduler and Synergy Workers; docker-compose for the complete env: Scheduler, Workers, MongoDB, RabbitMQ
+Project provides Docker containers for Synergy Scheduler and Synergy Workers; docker-compose for the complete env: Scheduler, Workers, MongoDB, RabbitMQ;

 License: